The-Kids-Biostats/thekidsbiostats/README.md

 1. Open RStudio.
 2. Navigate to the "Create New Project" addin, or run `thekidsbiostats::create_project()`.
     + These functionalities contain various parameters to tweak how you would like to set up your project structure which can be read in the documentation.
-    + A branded Quarto template can be created using the project creation addin, using the "Create Report Template" addin, or by running `thekidsbiostats::create_template()`.
+    + Branded Quarto templates can be created within the "Create Project" addin, directly via the "Create Report Template" addin or by running `thekidsbiostats::create_template()`.
       + Either `.html` or `.docx` templates can be created.